phwitti/pw-event-cpp/README.md

 # pw-event-cpp
-Fast, header-only C++11 events and delegates w/o any need for inheritance to use events. (also supports MSVC)
+Fast, header-only C++11 events and delegates w/o any need for inheritance. (also supports MSVC)

 ## Usage